isabela-pf/a11y-events/workshop-resources/keyboard-navigation/agenda-template.md

 > *For a one-hour event*

-- 0 minutes-30: Welcome, keyboard navigation information, and goals for the event
+- 0 minutes-20: Welcome, keyboard navigation information, and goals for the event
+- 20–30: Questions
 - 30–50: Work time!
 - 50–60: Review contributions upon request and answer final questions
 - Optional: Submit your favorite reviews to the hall of fame!

 > *For a two-hour event*

-- 0 minutes-35: Welcome, keyboard navigation information, and goals for the event
+- 0 minutes-20: Welcome, keyboard navigation information, and goals for the event
+- 20–30: Questions
+- 30-35: Break
 - 35–90: Work time!
+- 90–95: Break
-- 90–120: Review contributions upon request and answer final questions
+- 95–120: Review contributions upon request and answer final questions
 - Optional: Submit your favorite reviews to the hall of fame!

 ## Resources